 The high-level flow of Group Key Management is illustrated in Figure 1 and relies on the inventory summary of Figure 2.
 The inventory summary contains the number of LLE groups of which the SU is a member, an SHA-256 digest of the LGIDs of those groups, and an SHA-256 digest of the current and future GKIDs of its groups.
 By comparing the summary provided by the SU to that computed from the ‘desired state’ of the SU, the FNE can determine whether the SU’s group membership is correct, and whether its group key inventory is correct.

-When a trunking SU completes its full registration within a domain, it sends an Inventory Summary (1) to the LEF to help the LEF determine whether it needs to send any group keys to the SU.
+When a trunking SU completes its full registration within a domain, it sends an Inventory Summary (1), at the earliest opportune time, to the LEF to help the LEF determine whether it needs to send any group keys to the SU.
 (Alternatively, an LEF can request an Inventory Summary from an SU at any time (5).)
 Likewise, conventional SU operating in a CFN domain should send an inventory summary to the LEF at a convenient time upon entering a CFN domain.
 Based on the inventory summary, the LEF can determine which detailed inventory information (if any) is required to determine how to bring the SUs keys up to date.
 If the LGID inventory doesn’t match, the LEF requests more a detailed inventory information group membership (2a,b) and corrects the LGID membership list of the SU (2c), and provides the keys for any missing groups (2d).
 Subsequently, the LEF should request a new inventory summary.

 If only the key summary is incorrect, the FNE requests a detailed key inventory (3a,b), and subsequently uses individual or group methods (4) to provide or remove the mismatched keys.